13516016/n-ything/README.md

 #### solver.py
 In the *solver.py* file, we need to implement these methods:

-1. *generate_move* : This function will receive the current state of the problem and make a move based on the best cost.
+1. *generate_move* : This function will receive the current state of the problem and make a move one pawn based on the best cost.

 2. *generate_random_move* : This function will receive the current state and make a random move (move one pawn to random location).